lyabs-dev/flutter-project-structure/README.md

-# fluuter-project-structure
+# Flutter Project Structure

-A simple structure of a Flutter project
+A simple structure of a Flutter project to help you to maintain easily you source code.

+<h3></h3>